acm-uiuc/til/_til/vim/delete-every-other-line.md

+---
-# Delete Every Other Line
+title: Delete Every Other Line
+category: vim
+---

 You can delete every other line in the current buffer using the following command.